Trade roles with QBuild

 Travel

-You may be required to attend worksites throughout your appointed region and also across the state.
+You may be required to travel to worksites throughout your appointed region and other areas of Queensland.

 Leave entitlements